Local Digest: Ex-Nuts manager pushing Israel to fast start at WBC

-A familiar face to Modesto baseball fans has led Team Israel to a surprisingly fast start at the World Baseball Classic in Tokyo, Japan.
+A familiar face to Modesto baseball fans has led Team Israel to a surprisingly fast start at the World Baseball Classic in Tokyo.

-Jerry Weinstein, the manager who guided the Modesto Nuts to a franchise-record 368 wins between 2007 and 2011, has turned a group of no-names into a force in the international tournament under way this week.
+Jerry Weinstein, the manager who guided the Modesto Nuts to a franchise-record 368 wins from 2007 to 2011, has turned a group of no-names into a force in the international tournament that started this week.
 Israel improved to 3-0 and advanced from Pool A with a 4-2 win Wednesday night over the Netherlands.

-Israel, ranked 41st in the world rankings and the last team to reach the field of 16, shocked observers with a tournament-opening 2-1 win in extra innings over South Korea.
-The team then romped over Chinese Taipei 15-7.
+Israel, ranked 41st in the world and the last team to reach the field of 16, shocked observers with a tournament-opening 2-1 win in extra innings over South Korea.
+Israel then romped over Chinese Taipei 15-7.

-South Korea won the bronze medal in the 2006 WBC and silver in the 2009 edition and was one of the pre-tournament favorites.
+South Korea won the bronze medal in the 2006 WBC and silver in 2009 and was one of the tournament favorites.

 Weinstein, 73, said he’s not surprised.

-Only player on the team was born in Israel – pitcher Shlomo Lipetz.
+Only one player on the team was born in Israel – pitcher Shlomo Lipetz.
 He didn’t appear in the first two games.
-One Israeli citizen has been drafted by a major league team – Dean Kremer by the Padres in 2015 and the Dodgers in 2016.
+One Israeli citizen has been drafted by a major-league team – Dean Kremer by the Padres in 2015 and the Dodgers in 2016.
 He was born in Stockton but has Israeli citizenship.
-The team’s leading home run hitters, Ryan Lavarnway and Nate Freiman, combined for 16 home runs in seven major league seasons.
-Both drove in runs during Israel’s three-run first-inning rally against the Netherlands.
+The team’s leading home run hitters, Ryan Lavarnway and Nate Freiman, combined for 16 home runs in seven major-league seasons.
+Both drove in runs during Israel’s three-run, first-inning rally against the Dutch.

 Modesto switched major-league affiliates from Colorado to Seattle after the 2016 season.
-Weinstein has remained with the Rockies and will manager the Hartford Yard Goats, the Rockie’s Double-A team, this season.
+Weinstein has remained with the Rockies and will manage the Hartford Yard Goats, Colorado’s Double-A team, this season.

 Golf

-Spring Creek superintendent wins – Mike Stieler, superintendent at Spring Creek Country Club in Ripon, has won the Golf Course Superintendents Association National Championship for the second time in six years.
-He shot twin 73s to top the field at Orlando, Fla.
+Spring Creek superintendent wins – Mike Stieler, superintendent at Spring Creek Country Club in Ripon, won the Golf Course Superintendents Association National Championship for the second time in six years.
+He shot twin 73s to top the field in Orlando, Fla.

-Speedgolf tournament – The general public is invited to sign up for the California SpeedGolf Championship to be contested Monday, March 20, at Spring Creek.
-One of the entries is Sean King, Spring Creek assistant pro, who won a speedgolf event in Napa two years ago and placed 13th in the world in Chicago.
+Speedgolf tournament – The public is invited to sign up for the California SpeedGolf Championship on March 20 at Spring Creek.
+One of the entries is Sean King, Spring Creek assistant pro, who won a Speedgolf event in Napa two years ago and placed 13th in the world in Chicago.
 Call King, (805) 415-3687.

 Boxing

 Fundraiser for Flores – Modesto youth boxer Andre Flores, 9, who won a National Silver Gloves title last month in Independence, Mo., needs financial help to attend his next tournament in New Mexico.
-A benefit spaghetti dinner will be held at the Salvation Army Modesto Red Shield Center on Friday from 4 to 7 p.m.
+A benefit spaghetti dinner will be held at the Salvation Army Modesto Red Shield Center on Friday from 4-7 p.m.
 The cost is $10.

 Comments